phopper-pivotal/pcf_an_animiated_short/labs/lab3/README.md

 #0   running   2018-06-14T00:29:05Z   0.2%   336M of 1G   154.3M of 1G
 ~~~~

-and you'll see the list of routes in the section that says _urls_.
+and you'll see the list of routes in the section that says _routes_.

 The second way is via the Apps Manager UI.
 Click on the _Workshop_ application to view application details.
 Select the _Routes_ tab to view a list of mapped routes: